Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 Keep an eye out for teak outdoor furniture too.
 There are plenty of low maintenance and weatherproof varieties available, and it has a beautiful, pared-back finish.

 'It's well known that teak acquires an attractive silver patina over time, due to the action of sunlight.
 It's a reason many customers choose the material,' says Peter Tyrie, Managing Director of Barlow Tyrie.

-'However, if your furniture is new and you want to retain its original "honey" colour, then you should use a Colour Guard before it changes,' Peter continues.
+'However, if your furniture is new and you want to retain its original "honey" color, then you should use a Color Guard before it changes,' Peter continues.
 'There are various different treatments and teak oils available on the market, which will inevitably stain your furniture.
-So, unless you want your furniture to turn a very dark and unattractive colour over time from multiple applications, avoid.'
+So, unless you want your furniture to turn a very dark and unattractive color over time from multiple applications, avoid.'